Chapter 1 – Introduction

 –Gaston Bachelard, The Psychoanalysis of Fire

 “Hot hot, don’t touch!” my mother warned.
 Four years old, fascinated by the mysterious flicker on the kitchen stove, I ignored her.
-Fire quickly seared both its appeal and its danger into my earliest lasting memory.
+Fire quickly seared both its appeal and its danger into my earliest memory.

 Years later, my father allowed me to add a stick to the fieldstone fireplace in our old farmhouse in upstate New York.
 His gesture of trust marked a step in my progress toward full membership in my community.
-Later still, after I helped him rake vibrantly colored autumn leaves into piles, he rewarded me with another milestone in the transition to adulthood: yes, I could strike the match that set the leaves ablaze (we had no awareness of “carbon footprint” at the time.
+Later still, after I helped him rake vibrantly colored autumn leaves into piles, he rewarded me with another milestone in the transition to adulthood: yes, I could strike the match that set the leaves ablaze.
+(We had no awareness of “carbon footprint” at the time.
 Burning leaves was standard practice.)
-Though it took a few fumbling tries before I got it right, I felt great pride in my accomplishment.
+Though it took a few tries before I got it right, I felt great pride in my accomplishment.
 Standing guard afterward, ready with my child-sized rake lest the fire try to escape the bounds we human masters set for it, savoring the complex, spicy aroma of burning maple and catalpa leaves, I inwardly glowed with the awareness of having been entrusted with one of the keys to the kingdom.

 That fire might be alive in some sense is not a new idea.
-“Nothing bears such a resemblance to an animal as fire,” observed the Roman essayist Plutarch.
+“Nothing bears such a resemblance to an animal as fire,” observed the first-century Greek historian Plutarch.
 Fire moves and finds its own food, can die either by forced quenching or natural decay, and when quenched “makes a noise and resists, like an animal dying.”
 From the animist perspective—the oldest human conception of how the world works—everything is alive.
 The one exceptional thing about fire is how obviously it makes its living status apparent, compared to the subtler lives of wind, rivers, and rocks.
 Fire can seem to have a capricious mind of its own.
 Sometimes difficult to light, once lit it can be difficult to put out.

 Conceptions of fire

 What gives fire its mysterious power?
-What do we see when we stare, “slightly hypnotized,” into our glowing, crackling fires, or gentler candlelight?
+What do we see when we stare, “slightly hypnotized,” into glowing, crackling fires, or gentler candlelight?

 Sometimes we see a god—even the God.
 Those of us who lived near volcanoes saw a deus ex caldera, fuming and murmuring when in a good mood but capable of erupting into violent fury.
 Those who witnessed heavenly fire strike the earth as lightning came to what seemed obvious conclusions about fire gods in the sky.
 The name of the Hindu god of fire, Agni, derives from an ancient Indo-European term for animate fire that lives on in English in such words as ignite, igneous, and ignition.
 Over millennia Agni took many forms and wore many faces.